Code-Institute-Submissions/brunoroncete-milestone-p3_AugResub/README.md

 ### [Balsamiq](https://balsamiq.com/)
 - The project uses Balsamiq to create the wireframe mockups.

+### MongoDB
+- MongoDb is used as project database.

 ### HTML 5
 - Markup language designed to be displayed in a web browser.